-For further Information on any of the following programs, call our non-emergency number at (210) 684-3215.
+For further Information on any of the following programs, call our non-emergency number at (210) 684-6557.

-Police Department Citizen Advisory Committee
+Citizen’s Police Advisory Committee

 On May 17, 2016, the City of Leon Valley adopted City Ordinance Article 1.06 Police Department Citizen Advisory Committee.
 The committee serves as the liaison between the police department and the community on programs, ideas, and methods to improve the relationship between the department and our citizens.
 The committee has 13 members appointed by the Mayor and City Council, and come from residents and business owners in Leon Valley.
 The committee meets once monthly at City Hall.
 For dates of the next meeting please contact us at 210-684-6557.

 The Leon Valley Police Department is a close partner with the Marshall High School Law Enforcement and Police Explorer Programs.
 The Police Explorer program introduces 14-21 year old young adults to the law enforcement career field.
 They work closely with officers in training on police concepts, tactical skills, and law enforcement operations.
 They also partner with our department for special events and on Neighborhood Renewal Programs throughout our community.

 For information on the Marshall Police Explorer Program, please contact Marshall High School at (210) 397-7100.

 Blue Santa Program

 The Leon Valley Police Department Blue Santa Program is designed to ensure the kids of Leon Valley and the surrounding communities have a joyful Christmas season.
 The Department works closely with local schools and day cares to identify children and families in need.
 Working with the community, they raise gifts and monies to provide Christmas gifts to the children and families in need.
 In 2016, the program provided gifts for 250 children, as well as held a Christmas Party with the kids and Santa Claus at our partner location Bandera Bowl.